thephoeron/LLTHW/book/3-18-0-space-tech.md

   <li class="active">Space-Tech</li>
 </ol>

+## Chapter 3.18

 # Space-Tech

 > "Relevant quote..."
 > <footer>Source</footer>

-Discuss the NASA story of live-hacking a space probe while in transit.
+Discuss the NASA story of live-hacking a space probe while in transit, as mentioned by Peter Seibel in PCL.
+Find original sources.

 Overview of rocket propulsion, motion in a vacuum, microgravity, astrophysics, etc.